George Antheil: Frequency-hopping radio invention

 During World War II, Lamarr realized that a single radio-controlled torpedo could severely damage or sink enemy ships causing irreparable damage.
 However these radio-controlled torpedoes could easily be detected and jammed, by broadcasting interference at the frequency of the control signal, thereby causing the torpedo to go off course.

 Antheil and Lamarr developed the idea of using frequency hopping: in this case using a player piano roll to randomly change the signal sent between the control center and torpedo at short bursts within a range of 88 frequencies on the spectrum (88 black and white keys are on a piano keyboard).
 The specific code for the sequence of frequencies would be held identically by the controlling ship and in the torpedo.
 This basically encrypted the signal, as it was impossible for the enemy to scan and jam all 88 frequencies because this would have required too much power.
 Antheil would control the frequency-hopping sequence using a player-piano mechanism, which he had earlier used to score his Ballet Mécanique.

 On August 11, 1942, was granted to Antheil and "Hedy Kiesler Markey", Lamarr's married name at the time.
 This early version of frequency hopping, though novel, soon met with opposition from the U.S. Navy and was not adopted.

 The idea was not implemented in the US until 1962, when it was used by U.S. military ships during a blockade of Cuba after the patent had expired.
 The patent was little known until 1997, when the Electronic Frontier Foundation gave Lamarr a belated award for her contributions.
 In 1998, an Ottawa wireless technology developer, Wi-LAN, acquired a 49% claim to the long expired patent from Lamarr for an undisclosed amount of stock.
 Lamarr and Antheil's frequency-hopping scheme shares some concepts with modern spread-spectrum communication technology, such as Bluetooth, COFDM used in Wi-Fi network connections, and CDMA used in some cordless and wireless telephones.
 Blackwell, Martin, and Vernam's 1920 Secrecy Communication System was a predecessor to Kiesler and Antheil's patent, which employed the techniques in the autonomous control of torpedoes.

-Later life
+Death

-Antheil died of a heart attack in the New York City borough of Manhattan.
+Antheil was just 58 when he died of a heart attack in 1959 in the New York City borough of Manhattan.
 His legacy included three accomplished students, Henry Brant, Benjamin Lees, and Ruth White.
 He is buried in Riverview Cemetery, in Trenton, New Jersey.